 Adopt A Park applications are accepted on an ongoing basis.
 Based on the size of the park, more than one organization may adopt a park.
-Please contact Karen West at 810.767.9696 if you have questions about a specific park.
-A complete list of adopted parks along with their Park Adopter groups is provided below.
+Please call 810.767.9696 if you have questions about adopting a specific park or would like an application to adopt a park

 The ADOPT A PARK program encourages volunteer groups to formally participate in making a City of Flint park an attractive, clean and safe place to gather and play.
 As part of the program, Keep Genesee County Beautiful provides information and resources to help volunteer groups develop the organizational skills, knowledge and partnerships necessary to adopt and reclaim parks in the City of Flint.

 Well-kept parks: 1) Can add beauty to a neighborhood, 2) Provide safe and clean spaces for children to play, 3) Provide a place to gather with neighbors, 4) Reduce crime and vandalism, 5) Improve health by offering opportunities for recreation and exercise, 6) Increase property values, 7) Reflect the history and culture of the neighborhood, and 8) Attract new residents, businesses, and investments.
 Keep Genesee County Beautiful invites neighborhood groups, block clubs and associations, community and civic groups, non-profit organizations, businesses and other interested parties to become involved in the ADOPT A PARK program.
 These volunteer groups assume responsibility for the general cleanliness and condition of a park.